mozilla/thimble.mozilla.org/README.md

 `SSO_HOSTNAME` variable) are on the same domain, and that the login endpoint has this domain bound for its `COOKIE_DOMAIN` variable.

+Finally, in order to test SSO integration, you must run thimble from its own named domain.
+By default, in dev mode, login.webmaker.org will set up routes for `login.webmaker.local`, `thimble.webmaker.local`, and `popcorn.webmaker.local`, all rerouting to 127.0.0.1 (without rerouting any ports).

+To test SSO, make sure that you refer to the SSO location as `http://login.webmaker.local:<port>`, **not** `localhost`, and refer to thimble by its webmaker.local domain, too.
+I.E. if you were testing thimble integration and ran thimble on `http://localhost:3456` then you will have to use `http://thimble.webmaker.local:3456` for SSO purpose (the reason here is that we're setting cross-sub-domain cookies, making the `localhost` domain name unusable).

 Development additionals
 -----------------------